The quasinormal modes of the rotating quantum corrected black holes: QNMs spectra of Rotating quantum corrected black holes

 in which boundary conditions are encoded in $L$.
 Within the help of hyperboloidal framework, the eigenfunctions of the spectral problem are regular in the region $(\sigma,x)\in[0,1]\times[-1,1]$.
 Note that the divergence of the angular part has been excluded by the term $\sin^{|m|}(\theta/2)\cos^{|m|}(\theta/2)$.
 We will use a two-dimensional pseudo-spectral method to solve the eigenvalue problem in a tensor product grid.
 The details of such a method can be found in~\cite{Jansen:2017oag,Jaramillo:2020tuu,Xiong:2024urw,Cai:2025irl,doi:10.1137/1.9780898719598,Miguel:2023rzp,Assaad:2025nbv}.
 For each direction grid, the Chebyshev-Lobatto grid is used, where the Chebyshev-Lobatto grid is given by

 and $N_\sigma$ is the resolution for the $\sigma$ direction, $N_x$ is the resolution for the $x$ direction.
 Therefore, the dimension of the finite rank approximation $\mathbf{L}$, a square matrix, for the original operator $L$ is $2(N_\sigma+1)(N_x+1)\times2(N_\sigma+1)(N_x+1)$.
+One can refer to Appendix \ref{numerical_accuracy_test} about the convergence test with different resolutions.
 In our present work, the resolutions $N_\sigma=20$ and $N_x=10$ are chosen.
 An important distinction between the spectra obtained from the two-dimensional eigenvalue problem and those from the one-dimensional problem (spherically symmetric) lies in the fact that the two-dimensional results encompass spectra of QNMs for all the angular momentum numbers $\ell\ge|m|$.
 Note that for $\kappa=0$, the metric reduces to the spherically symmetric case and the QNMs spectra have been extensively studied in~\cite{Gong:2023ghh,Yang:2022btw,Cao:2024oud} and their results can be used to validate our QNMs spectra results within $a=0$.

 Because we will use GW data for parameter estimation in the followings, we are concerned about the case of $m=2$.
 Given a rotating quantum corrected black hole with the mass $M$, the spin $a$ and the quantum correction parameter $\alpha$, there exists an infinite number of QNMs spectra labeled $\omega^{\pm}_{\ell mn}=2\pi f^{\pm}_{\ell mn} +\mathrm{i}/\tau^{\pm}_{\ell mn}$, where $\ell$ and $m$ are the usual angular indices, and $n$ is called the overtone number from $0$.
 The superscript $\pm$ indicates the sign of the real part of the spectrum.
 The modes in right half-plane are called the ``regular'' modes, while the modes in left half-plane are called the ``mirror'' modes.
 There is a symmetry between the spectra of the ``regular'' and ``mirror'' modes given by $\omega^{-}_{lmn}=-\omega^{+\star}_{l-mn}$, in which $\star$ represents the complex conjugate.